-UHR Mode Enablement Notification frame details
+UHR Mode Notification frame details

-The UHR Mode Enablement Notification frame is used to indicate that a non-AP STA is enabling or disabling a UHR mode and is used by its associated AP as a response to the received UHR Mode Enablement Notification frame from the soliciting STA.
+The UHR Mode Notification frame is used to indicate that a non-AP STA is enabling or disabling a UHR mode and is used by its associated AP as a response to such indication.

-The Action field of the UHR Mode Enablement Notification frame contains the information shown in Table 9-xxx (Protected UHR Mode Enablement Notification frame Action field format).
+The Action field of the UHR Mode Notification frame contains the information shown in Table 9-xxx (Protected UHR Mode Notification frame Action field format).

-Table 9-xxx—Protected UHR Mode Enablement Notification frame Action field format
+Table 9-xxx—Protected UHR Mode Notification frame Action field format